 Towers Watson Investment is focused on creating financial value for the world’s leading institutional investors through its expertise in risk assessment, strategic asset allocation, fiduciary management and investment manager selection.
-Towers Watson’s Investment business has over 750 associates worldwide, assets under advisory of over US$2 trillion and around US$60bn of assets under management.
+Towers Watson’s Investment business has over 750 associates worldwide, assets under advisory of over US$2 trillion and approximately US$60 billion of assets under management.

 About Towers Watson

 Towers Watson (NYSE, NASDAQ: TW) is a leading global professional services company that helps organizations improve performance through effective people, risk and financial management.
 The company offers consulting, technology and solutions in the areas of benefits, talent management, rewards, and risk and capital management.
 Towers Watson has more than 14,000 associates around the world and is located on the web at towerswatson.com.

 Measured by asset values over liability values using sovereign bond yields to discount liabilities